AminBhst/brisk/README.md

 ## :package: Installation

 Installation files for Windows and Linux are available at [Github Releases](https://github.com/AminBhst/brisk/releases/).

 Brisk is also available on the [Arch AUR](https://aur.archlinux.org/packages/brisk-bin).

+For installing the browser extension, please refer to the [brisk-browser-extension repository](https://github.com/AminBhst/brisk-browser-extension).

 > [!IMPORTANT]